 Researchers rely on IEEE for trusted information.
-Seven million downloads each month is strong evidence that the IEEE Xplore® digital library provides authors with the “findability” they seek.
+Eleven million downloads each month is strong evidence that the IEEE Xplore® digital library provides authors with the “findability” they seek.

 IEEE maintains active partnerships with abstracting and indexing providers such as Elsevier, Clarivate, ProQuest, IET, and NLM to maximize the discovery of author works.

 Each author enjoys the advantage of becoming part of IEEE’s stellar reputation and 125-year history of innovation.
 Past and present members include nearly two dozen Nobel Prize-winning innovators.